TinyTapeout/tt3p5-demo-fw/upython/README.md

 ### Automatic Load and Default Config

-The `config.ini` file has a **DEFAULT** section that may be used to specify the tt mode, and default project to enable.
+The `config.ini` file has a **DEFAULT** section that may be used to specify the demo board mode, and default project to enable.

 ```
 [DEFAULT]